This nature hike is a boomer travel adventure that will satisfy any active traveler. Photographers, nature lovers and history fans will enjoy it too.

 As the trail traveled on a ridge line above the shore, one of our group spotted a pod of whales out in the ocean.
 We watched as the whales took turns blowing spouts of water into the air.

 A variety of seabirds flew overhead but the famous Kodiak bears remained illusive.
-Actually, our guide told us that the best bear sightings are in Kodiak Island National Wildlife Refuge reached only by air or chartered boat.
+Actually, our guide told us that the Kodiak Island best bear watching is in Kodiak Island National Wildlife Refuge or Katmai National Park reached only by air or chartered boat.

 After passing Lake Gertrude, the hike continued to the Kodiak Military History Museum located in the ready ammunition bunker at Miller Point.
 The grass covered bunker is filled with both American and Japanese World War II artifacts, including uniforms, communication equipment, artillery, 1945 Willys MB Jeep and a 1942 Dodge Ambulance.